jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 ## 6. Client Recommendations

-Given the music indutry's fluctuation over time:
+Given the music industry's fluctuation over time:

-- Stay up-to-date on trends and shifts in the industry year-over-year... it moves faster these days.
+- Stay up to date on trends and shifts in the industry year-over-year... it moves faster these days.
-  - Remain flexible so one can cater more effciently to trends and shifts
+  - Remain flexible so one can cater more efficiently to trends and shifts.
-- Cater venues/shows to feature the most popular artists to ensure profitability benchmarks are hit... so provide your target audeince(s) with who they want, if possible.
+- Cater venues/shows to feature the most popular artists to ensure profitability benchmarks are hit... so provide your target audience(s) with who they want, if possible.
   - Explore merchandise for most popular artists as well.
 - Understand that track/artist/genre popularity varies by generation and that popularity is affected by numerous features varying from danceability, energy, loudness, valence and so on.